totalAldo/zxfer/README.md

 + `-Z`: custom zstd compression supporting higher compression levels or multiple threads

 ## Performance Improvements
-In addition, wherever the code path lends itself to parallelization, it is implemented as background processes.
-This includes:
++ Code has been reviewed and modified for parallel execution where possible.
-+ Executing `zfs list` commands concurrently.
++ Execute `zfs list` commands concurrently.
-+ Running `zfs destroy` commands as background processes.
++ Run `zfs destroy` commands as background processes.
-+ Use `zfs send -I` instead of `zfs send -i` for incremental replication to send the entire snapshot chain in one go.
++ Use `zfs send -I` instead of `zfs send -i` for incremental replication to send the entire snapshot chain.
 + The `inspect_delete_snap()` function has been refactored to use the `comm` command instead of nested loops.
 Previously, the function used nested loops to identify which destination snapshots should be deleted.
-This process was executed even when the `-d` option was not in use.
+This process was executed even when the `-d` option was not in use leading to O(n^2) performance.
 For instance, if both the source and destination contained 1,000 snapshots, the loop would iterate 1,000,000 times.
 Each iteration would spawn at least two `grep` and two `cut` commands to compare snapshot names.
 The new implementation with `comm` is more efficient and readable.
 + Reduce I/O load by listing only the names of the destination snapshots.
-  Previously, the destination snapshots were listed by creation time which caused the snapshot metadata to be fetched.
+  Previously, the destination snapshots were sorted by creation time which caused the snapshot metadata to be fetched.
-+ combine multiple `zfs destroy` commands into a single command to reduce the number of processes spawned
++ Batch multiple `zfs destroy` commands into a single command to reduce the number of spawned processes.
-+ optimize `get_zfs_list()` by only checking the snapshots of the intended destination dataset if it exists.
-Previous snapshot lists used the parent dataset which potentially doubled the number of snapshots to check and may have included destination datasets that did not need to be checked
++ Optimize `get_zfs_list()` by only checking the snapshots of the intended destination dataset if it exists.
+Previouslly the parent dataset listed all snapshots which potentially increased the number of snapshots to check and may have included destination datasets that did not need to be checked
-+ compress the output of the source snapshot list when using `ssh` via `zstd -9`.
++ Compress the output of the source snapshot list when using `ssh` via `zstd -9`.
   When there are many snapshots, the output of the `zfs list` command can be several megabytes and it is highly compressible.
 While `ssh` offers compression options including the use of `zstd`, compressesion is now explicity set by piping the `zfs list` output through `zstd -9`
 + To enhance efficiency in send/receive operations, initially execute a `comm` command to compare source and destination datasets.
 This allows for the identification and subsequent iteration over only those source datasets containing snapshots absent in the destination.
-+ When `-j` > 1, run all `zfs send` commands in parallel.
++ When `-j` > 1, run all `zfs send` commands using gnu `parallel`.
 Care should be taken to no overload a system with too many parallel `zfs send` commands.
-+ use an ssh control socket to reduce the number of ssh connections
++ Use an `ssh` control socket to reduce the number of `ssh` connections
-+ run get_dest_snapshots_to_delete_per_dataset() process in the background
++ Parallelize `get_dest_snapshots_to_delete_per_dataset()`
-+ create global temproary files for deletions to reduce the number of mktemp calls
++ Create global temproary files used when checking for snapshtos to delete to reduce the number of `mktemp` calls

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: